How To Safeguard Against Fraud When You Buy Property

 Washington, DC 20410-0001

-If you feel that you have been the victim of land sales fraud, in addition to HUD, you may wish to contact the Florida Attorney General's Office, Economic Crimes Unit at http://myfloridalegal.com/contact .
+If you feel that you have been the victim of land sales fraud, in addition to HUD, you may wish to contact the Florida Attorney General's Office at http://myfloridalegal.com/contact .

 If you believe you need legal advice, call your attorney.
-If you do not have an attorney, call The Florida Bar Lawyer Referral Service at (800) 342-8011, or the local lawyer referral service or legal aid office listed in the yellow pages of your telephone book.
+If you do not have an attorney, call The Florida Bar Lawyer Referral Service at (800) 342-8011, or your local lawyer referral service or legal aid office.